RCasatta/riccardo.casatta.it/_posts/2016-06-20-trusted-address.md

 An external script could build the recommendation matrix for easily querying the most trusted contracts.

+### Questions for the recommendation matrix

-If I trust only some of the address giving votes the recommendation matrix could also give quick answer question like, since I trust Bob, Charlie and Franco, is contract '0x12451' trustable?
+* If I trust only some of the address giving votes the recommendation matrix could also give quick answer question like, since I trust Bob, Charlie and Franco, is contract `0xC` trustable?

-Other interesting question are, who trusted contracts that turns out to be buggy?
+* Other interesting question are, who trusted contracts that turns out to be buggy?

+### Possible improvements

+* Should we consider using signed integer (int8) for votes instead of boolean?
+This way we are not anymore a binary matrix and negative judgements can also be expressed.
+The recommendation matrix could be build in a binary form just by considering `M(i,j)>0`
+* Should we consider adding a comment/hash of comments on judgements?
+  * Writer personal opinion think to keep it simple, maybe could be addressed elsewhere, even out of the blockchain
+* What about a more catchy name?
+Is *Trusted Address* good?